Skip to contents

 ),

-slice = "ANNUAL" # 'ANNUAL' means no sub-annual granularity for the commodity
+timeframe = "ANNUAL" # 'ANNUAL' means no sub-annual granularity for the commodity

 # color = "brown" # reserved for output figures, optional